Reducing the risk of pre-eclampsia – Information for women taking aspirin in pregnancy

 If I develop pre-eclampsia, how will it be monitored?

-If you are diagnosed with pre-eclampsia you should attend hospital for assessment.
-Your blood pressure and urine will be measured regularly and you will have blood tests done.
-Your baby’s heart rate will be monitored and you may have ultrasound scans to measure your baby’s growth.
-If you have any of the symptoms mentioned above or your baby is not moving well, you must inform your doctor, midwife, Antenatal Day Assessment Unit (ADAU) or Labour Ward straight away.
+If you are diagnosed with pre-eclampsia, your blood pressure and urine will be measured more regularly and you will have regular blood tests.
+Your baby’s heart rate will be monitored, and you may have ultrasound scans to measure your baby’s growth.
+Sometimes, you will be asked to stay in the hospital.

 If you have any concerns, you can contact your midwife, GP or the hospital: